deavmi/homepage/content/_index.md

 ## Connect with me

-I'm active on a few social media platforms and post regularly (or not) but I definately do check these platforms now and then so if you want to discuss something then it isn't a bad way to get in touch and also stay upt-o-date with updates regarding to new blog posts or projects.
+I'm active on a few social media platforms and post regularly (or not) but I definitely do check these platforms now and then so if you want to discuss something then it isn't a bad way to get in touch and also stay upt-o-date with updates regarding to new blog posts or projects.